Localization and topological transitions in generalized non-Hermitian SSH models: The topological transition and the Anderson transition

-Under the weak disorder perturbations, the energy-band structure remains unchanged.
-For the topological nontrivial system, The nontrivial edge states are almost localized at several sites.
-In the strong disorder case, the energy-band structure will have a breakdown.
-The localization is determined by Anderson localization.
-The definition of Lyapunov exponent of the nontrivial state is based on the transfer matrix approach \cite{PhysRevB.88.165111}.
-If the system under OBC hosts a topological nontrivial state, the block off-diagonal Hamiltonian in Eq. (\ref{the block off-diagonal Hamiltonian}) has the zero-energy mode which should satisfy $\tilde{h}_{-}v_{n}=0$.
-In the transfer matrix form, the equation can be rewritten as
+The first Lyapunov exponent is related to the nontrivial topological state whose definition is based on the transfer matrix approach \cite {PhysRevB.88.165111}.
+If the system under OBC hosts a topological nontrivial state, the block off-diagonal Hamiltonian in Eq. (\ref{the block off-diagonal Hamiltonian}) has the zero-energy mode which should satisfy $ \tilde{h}_{+}v_{n}=0$.
+In transfer matrix form, the equation can be rewritten as

 with

 The transfer matrix of the whole system is given by $T=\Pi _{j=1}^{L}T_{j}$ with the two eigenvalues $\lambda _{1}$ and $\lambda _{2}$.
 Supposing $ |\lambda _{1}|<|\lambda _{2}|$, the Lyapunov exponent of the edge states is defined as